Inedo/inedo-docs/Content/proget/feeds/conda/howto-conda-proxy.md

 ## Step 3: Adding the Feed to Local Conda Environments { #step-3 }

-Finally, we'll add the conda feed to the developer's local environment.
-For this, you will need the URL of the `public-conda` feed.
+For your team to consume packages from the `public-conda` feed, you'll need to add it as a channel in their local environment.
+For this, you will need feed's URL.
 This can be found at the top right of the feed's page.

 ![Feed](/resources/docs/proget-conda-publicfeed-url.png){height="" width="50%"}